Are you attempting the All India Bar Exam this year?

 In the past few years, the All India Bar Exam paper pattern has been subject to a good number of modifications.
 In order to be abreast with the kind of paper that one must expect it is important to understand these changes that have been made in the exam pattern over a period of time and adapt a strategy accordingly.

-Practice in tackling an open book exam
+Practice in tackling an open book (bare acts only) exam

 Creation of an exam-specific strategy

 Apart from attempting mocks, you need to prepare a strategy specifically for the AIBE.
 Here are a few tips on what that strategy should address:

 - What Bare Acts should one carry in the exam hall?

 - How much time must be given to a particular question?

 - When to leave a question on guess work?